 Welcome to the Institute for Health Policy (IHP).
-IHP is a unit within the College of Human Medicine (CHM), Division of Public Health.
+IHP is a unit within the College of Human Medicine (CHM).
 The Institute serves a unique role facilitating and supporting collaborative relationships involving different stakeholders such as university and Michigan Department of Health and Human Services (MDHHS) partners.
 These collaborative activities inform policymakers, state agencies and others with a goal of optimizing health and well-being in Michigan.

 IHP’s partnership with MDHHS and Michigan Medicaid reaches back over two decades.
 In that time, our collaborations have expanded beyond State of Michigan partners to work with hospitals, managed care organizations, primary care organizations, and other private and public community organizations.
 IHP is proud of our customer-focused approach to our work in support of the university’s and CHM’s emphasis on service and outreach.
 We prioritize our clients’ needs and remain flexible in order to meet expectations and timelines.

 In addition to our administrative team, IHP operates through integration and efforts of three main units.
 Click on each unit’s page to learn more about core activities and the team that supports the efforts.